Confidence Intervals for Descriptive Statistics

 theme(plot.subtitle = element_text(size = 10))

-This graph visualizes our specified prior probability distribution for average depression severity among adolescents participating in the 2021 NSDUH.
+This graph visualizes our specified prior probability distribution for average depression severity in 2021.
 By choosing a normal distribution centered around 6.1 with an appropriate standard deviation (as suggested by the range between 5 and 7 being ‘highly likely’), our belief that the population mean is most likely around 6.1 is reflected.
-This prior reflects our expectation before analyzing the new data: scores near 6.1 are deemed more probable, with the likelihood gradually decreasing for scores farther from this central value.
+This prior reflects our expectation before analyzing the new data: means near 6.1 are deemed more probable, with the likelihood gradually decreasing for scores farther from this central value.
 Consequently, extreme means — such as those less than 2.5 or greater than 9.5 — are considered very unlikely under this prior distribution.
-It’s important to note that while our prior allows for a broad range of possible means, reflecting a level of uncertainty, it places higher probabilities on outcomes near the expected mean of 6.1, aligning with our prior knowledge or belief about the severity of depression among adolescents.

 In summary, after visualizing different probability distributions and assessing how they align with expectations given the 2019 data, a mean of 6.1 and a standard deviation of 1.3 helps to create a distribution that’s wide enough to capture the range of possible average scores without being overly restrictive.
 This width is crucial, especially considering the unique circumstances surrounding the 2021 study year, such as the potential impacts of COVID-19.
 It’s reasonable to anticipate increased uncertainty in these scores due to such external factors.
 It’s probably quite unlikely that the mean would be much less, or much greater, than the 2019 mean of 6.1, but this proposed prior distribution allows for that small possibility.